vircadia/vircadia-native-core/INSTALL.md

 # Creating an Installer

-*Last Updated on December 2, 2020*
+*Last Updated on February 21, 2021*

 Follow the [build guide](BUILD.md) to figure out how to build Vircadia for your platform.